rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 type: article
 created_date: '2014-07-16'
 created_by: Christoph Champ and Reese McJunkin
-last_modified_date: '2017-02-16'
+last_modified_date: '2017-04-11'
-last_modified_by: Laura Santamaria
+last_modified_by: Nate Archer
 product: Cloud Servers
 product_url: cloud-servers
 ---

-The first step after creating a Linux cloud server should be to set the security on it.
+The first step after you create a Linux cloud server should be to set the security on it.
 This crucial step must be performed on every server to prevent hackers from obtaining unwanted access.
 The result is a more secure environment that helps prevent you and your business from being hacked.
 Performing these basic steps and hardening the security on your server *should* make hackers give up and move on to a new target.

-### Best practices for Linux user management
+### User management

-By default, every Linux system has the root user created as the first user.
-The root user should be used only for the initial configuration of the system and should then be disabled via Secure Shell (SSH) (see the "Linux SSH configuration" section for more information).
+By default on every Linux system, the root user is created as the first user.
+The root user should be used only for the initial configuration of the system and should then be disabled via Secure Shell (SSH).
 Disabling this root user via SSH makes it harder for a hacker to gain access to the system.
 Because the root user is created by default on every Linux server, hackers already have half the information they need to log in to your server if the root user is enabled via